ayoub22222222/Data_Cleaning_project/README.md

 ![image](./image/filtred_height.png)

-The updated height distribution graph shows a more realistic spread of player heights after removing the outliers (values around 500).
+The updated height distribution graph shows a more realistic spread of player heights after removing the outliers `(values around 500)`.
 The data now follows a concentrated pattern within a smaller range, likely between 50 and 100 units, depending on the dataset's scale.

-Peak Frequency: Most players' heights are concentrated within a narrow range, with the majority of values clustered towards the lower end of the scale.
+- **Peak Frequency**: Most players' heights are concentrated within a narrow range, with the majority of values clustered towards the lower end of the scale.
-Normal Distribution: The histogram now suggests a more uniform and logical distribution without extreme values disrupting the visualization.
+- **Normal Distribution**: The histogram now suggests a more uniform and logical distribution without extreme values disrupting the visualization.
-Insights: Removing the outliers allows for clearer analysis of the actual player heights and reveals the underlying trends in the dataset.
+- **Insights**: Removing the outliers allows for clearer analysis of the actual player heights and reveals the underlying trends in the dataset.

 ## Results
 -- Key findings or outcomes of the analysis.